Inasmuch Foundation

 • Demonstrate Oklahoma City impact: For education, human services, and community enhancement grants, clearly articulate how your work specifically serves Oklahoma City residents.
 The geographic focus is explicit and non-negotiable for these areas.

 • Consider multi-year support: General Operating Support can be renewed for up to five consecutive years, providing significant funding stability.
-If your organization meets the criteria, this may be more strategic than requesting one-time project grants annually.
+If your organisation meets the criteria, this may be more strategic than requesting one-time project grants annually.

-• Show collaborative spirit: The foundation's leadership of the Key to Home initiative and emphasis on public-private partnerships suggests they value organizations that work collaboratively rather than in isolation.
+• Show collaborative spirit: The foundation's leadership of the Key to Home initiative and emphasis on public-private partnerships suggests they value organisations that work collaboratively rather than in isolation.
 Highlight your partnerships and collective impact approach.

 References